What do lenders accept as collateral for loans?

 Find out what you can use as collateral for a secured loan.

-Also known as a secured loan, a collateral loan is when the borrower guarantees the cost of their loan by offering up an asset or property as security.
-The collateral is an item or property that can be taken if the borrower fails to pay back the loan within its terms.
+Loan collateral is when a borrower guarantees repayment of a loan by offering up an asset or property as security.
+So the collateral can be claimed by the lender if the borrower fails to pay back the loan as agreed.

 You might want to consider backing your loan with collateral in the following situations: